StevenTapscott/Customer-and-Products-Analysis-using-SQL-and-BI/README.md

 - Lower Mid Value
 - Low Value

-This provides a value-based view of the customer portfolio and supports identification of commercially important accounts.

-## Purchase Frequency Segments
+## Purchase Frequency

-Customers were also classified into:
+Customers were also classified as:

 - Frequent Buyer
 - Repeat Buyer
 - Occasional Buyer
 - No Purchases

-The two classifications provide complementary perspectives.

-**Customer value** represents the economic importance of a customer, while **purchase frequency** describes purchasing behaviour.
+Value segmentation represents the economic importance of the customer, while purchase-frequency segmentation describes purchasing behaviour.

-Combining the two dimensions provides a stronger basis for targeted marketing, retention, and re-engagement decisions than either measure alone.
+Combining these dimensions provides a stronger basis for targeted marketing, retention, and re-engagement activity.

 ---

 # Customer Lifetime Value

-The final analytical section estimates historical customer lifetime value using estimated gross profit generated from recorded purchasing activity.
+The final analytical workstream estimates **Historical Customer Lifetime Value** using the estimated gross profit generated from recorded purchasing activity.

-The project deliberately refers to this metric as **Historical CLV** because the available dataset supports analysis of realised historical profitability rather than prediction of future customer value.
+The term **Historical CLV** is used deliberately because the available data supports realised historical profitability analysis rather than prediction of future customer value.

 ## Estimated Gross Profit